Ankle: Ligaments

 Though it does not span the ankle joint itself, the syndesmotic ligament makes an important contribution to the stability of the ankle.
-This ligament spans the syndesmosis, i.e. the articulation between the medial aspect of the distal fibula and the lateral aspect of the distal tibia.
+This ligament spans the syndesmosis, i.e., the articulation between the medial aspect of the distal fibula and the lateral aspect of the distal tibia.
 An isolated injury to this ligament is often called a high ankle sprain.

 The bony architecture of the ankle joint is most stable in dorsiflexion.
 Thus, a sprained ankle is more likely to occur when the ankle is plantar-flexed, as ligamentous support is more important in this position.
 The classic ankle sprain involves the anterior talofibular ligament (ATFL), which is also the most commonly injured ligament during inversion sprains.
 Another ligament that can be injured in a severe ankle sprain is the calcaneofibular ligament.

 Retinacula, tendons and their synovial sheaths, vessels, and nerves

-A number of tendons pass through the ankle region.
+Several tendons pass through the ankle region.
 Bands of connective tissue called retinacula (singular: retinaculum) allow the tendons to exert force across the angle between the leg and foot without lifting away from the angle, a process called bowstringing.

 The superior extensor retinaculum of foot extends between the anterior (forward) surfaces of the tibia and fibula near their lower (distal) ends.
 It contains the anterior tibial artery and vein and the tendons of the tibialis anterior muscle within its tendon sheath and the unsheathed tendons of extensor hallucis longus and extensor digitorum longus muscles.
-The deep peroneal nerve passes under the retinaculum while the superficial peroneal nerve is outside of it.
+The deep peroneal nerve passes under the retinaculum, while the superficial peroneal nerve is outside of it.
 The inferior extensor retinaculum of foot is a Y-shaped structure.
-Its lateral attachment is on the calcaneus, and the band travels towards the anterior tibia where it is attached and blends with the superior extensor retinaculum.
-Along with that course, the band divides and another segment attaches to the plantar aponeurosis.
-The tendons which pass through the superior extensor retinaculum are all sheathed along their paths through the inferior extensor retinaculum and the tendon of the fibularis tertius muscle is also contained within the retinaculum.
+Its lateral attachment is on the calcaneus, and the band travels towards the anterior tibia, where it is attached and blends with the superior extensor retinaculum.
+Along with that course, the band divides, and another segment attaches to the plantar aponeurosis.
+The tendons that pass through the superior extensor retinaculum are all sheathed along their paths through the inferior extensor retinaculum, and the tendon of the fibularis tertius muscle is also contained within the retinaculum.

+Intraoperative view during surgery on the fibularis longus tendon of the right foot in a male patient in his 60s.

 The flexor retinaculum of foot extends from the medial malleolus to the medical process of the calcaneus, and the following structures in order from medial to lateral: the tendon of the tibialis posterior muscle, the tendon of the flexor digitorum longus muscle, the posterior tibial artery and vein, the tibial nerve, and the tendon of the flexor hallucis longus muscle.

 The fibular retinacula hold the tendons of the fibularis longus and fibularis brevis along the lateral aspect of the ankle region.
-The superior fibular retinaculum extends from the deep transverse fascia of the leg and lateral malleolus to calcaneus.
+The superior fibular retinaculum extends from the deep transverse fascia of the leg and lateral malleolus to the calcaneus.
 The inferior fibular retinaculum is a continuous extension from the inferior extensor retinaculum to the calcaneus.